soney/constraintjs/README.md

 	node server

-And open your browser to localhost:8000
+And point your browser to localhost:8000